Interview with Professor Antoine Piau on how Clariane is redefining care for people living with Alzheimer’s disease

 This year, several dozen Korian facilities – the Clariane Group care homes – are offering public consultations for a month from 16 September in France.

 It’s an excellent initiative.
-It’s vital that nursing homes are increasingly seen as a resource for local care.
+It’s vital that care homes are increasingly seen as a resource for local care.
 We’re working hard on this in order to integrate our facilities into a well-coordinated network between the public and private sectors, so that they don’t operate in isolation in their local area.

 What non-pharmacological interventions are available for people with Alzheimer’s disease?
 What do they involve?